Tekateka/Election_Analysis/README.md

 ## Deliverable 1.

-### 1. Total Votes in the election are printed to the terminal (attched in PNG file)
+### 1. Total Votes in the election are printed to the terminal

   with open(file_to_save, "w") as txt_file: